 The various forces driving the construction industry and its subsectors advise a corporate strategy that is built on diversity.
 This diversity can be seen in our employees but also in the regions and construction segments in which we operate.
 We therefore see ourselves as a European group that offers a broad range of construction services internationally.
 Selective diversification brings a number of advantages.
 For one, it allows us to respond quickly to opportunities in different markets.
 Also, the existing country network helps us in our expansion, allowing us to deploy large equipment to different regions and to pass on know-how and technologies to the local management so they are of benefit there.
 Moreover, we spread our risk by not concentrating our business on just a few countries (see graph “Total construction output by country”).

-Firmly established in our home markets of Austria and Germany – which account for 64 % of our output –, we generate an additional 22 % of our business in Central and Eastern Europe and another 8 % in other European countries.
-We are also active outside of Europe in projects requiring a high degree of technological knowhow, currently in places such as Chile or the Middle East.
+Firmly established in our home markets of Austria and Germany – which account for 63 % of our output –, we generate an additional 23 % of our business in Central and Eastern Europe and another 7 % in other European countries.
+We are also active outside of Europe in projects requiring a high degree of technological know- how, currently in places such as Chile or the Middle East.
 We handle these international markets – they account for 7 % of our output volume – mostly as part of the direct export business.

 Especially in economically difficult times, it is important not to depend on just a few specific markets.
 We therefore began to focus on diversification at an early stage – and this strategy has paid off.
-It is thanks to this strategy that the STRABAG Group has not had to report a drop in output volume and earnings in recent years.
 Germany, a market which had not been given a lot of hope ten years ago, proved to be a growth driver in recent years.
-Investors have sought refuge in real estate, as other investment options involve high risk without being very lucrative.
-Additionally, public-sector infrastructure investments are picking up speed in Germany, so that the activity in transportation infrastructure is expected to continue at a high level in the coming years.
+Investors have sought refuge in real estate, as other in- vestment options involve high risk without being very lucrative.
+Additionally, public-sector infrastructure investments have picked up speed in Germany, so that the activity in transportation infrastructure is expected to continue at a high level in the coming years.

 But we are not the only ones who benefit from our broad geographic presence and diversification in different construction segments; our clients profit as well, as they can expect the same quality from STRABAG-executed works at all of their sites.
 Partnership arrangements such as our teamconcept and the single-source execution of all works (design-build-operate) reduce redundancies and simplify the process so that projects are completed quickly and smoothly.